 Choosing the right creeping plants

-When you have a fence that is difficult to decorate and local neighborhood housing codes deny your ability to decorate your fence in the way you want, the only remaining option is to pick something that will grow into and over your fence.
+When you have a fence that is difficult to decorate and local neighbourhood housing codes deny your ability to decorate your fence in the way you want, the only remaining option is to pick something that will grow into and over your fence.
 Instead of picking a typical rosebush or boxwood hedge, consider using other types of unexpected plants that give you the height you are looking for.
 Good choices include newer types of grasses as well as classics like bamboo or Bermuda grass.
 For year-round colour consider adding artificial hedging to your space.

 Hanging baskets on fences with no plants